BRIEF SUMMARY AND INTRODUCTION: Until just a few

 the box" as to what kind of taxable entity it wanted to be.

-LLCs, for the first time, to escape corporate tax treatment, and
+one-owner LLCs, for the first time, to escape corporate tax

-instead be ignored as entities for tax purposes, the same as a
+entities for tax purposes, the same as a sole proprietorship.

-The regulations provide that any newly formed "eligible
+The tax regulations provide that any newly formed "eligible

 entity" (which excludes corporations and, in most cases,